Anarchy73/the-best-sort/README.md

 ## Overview

 The Best Sort is a production ready framework that demonstrates the application of multiple OOP design patterns, architectural principles, and advanced TypeScript features to visualize array element processing.
-The library implements a most powerful sort strategy.
+The library implements the most powerful sort strategy.

 ## Installation